minkezhang/cachepp/docs/tutorial/cache.md

 We see that `LRUCache::remove`, `LRUCache::in`, and `LRUCache::clear` are straightforward queue iterating operators (this toy implementation uses a vector, but the idea is the same).

-Next, let us consider access -- since this is an LRU cache, we will simply need to push the relevant element to the end of the queue:
+Next, let us consider implementing `CacheInterface::access` -- since this is an LRU cache, we will simply need to push the relevant element to the end of the queue:

 ```cpp
 template <typename T> void LRUCache<T>::access(arg, aux) {